 Pergamum’s Attalid Dynasty lasted until 133 BC, when Attalus III died childless.
 In his will, he gave his kingdom to Rome.
 The Romans were becoming rulers of the world despite themselves.

 I mentioned above that Roman slings were effective against Seleucid chariots.
 A sling, such as the Romans used, is quite different from a slingshot.
 A slingshot is made of elastic material, and is pulled straight back.
 Slingshots weren’t developed until rubber was developed, about 1850.

 A sling is made of non-elastic material, often leather.

 The Romans called the sling funda, slingers funditores, and sling-stones glandes.
-Sometimes they called slingers Balearics, since they often came from the Balearic Islands (as archers came from Crete, and horsemen from Numidia in North Africa).
+Sometimes they called slingers Balearics, since they often came from the Balearic Islands (as archers came from Crete, and horsemen from Numidia).
 Children in the Balearic Islands were trained to sling from an early age; Livy says they weren’t given bread unless they could hit it with their sling.

 Slingers on Trajan’s Column.
 “They are shown unarmored, wearing a short tunic.
 They carry a cloth bag, slung in front, to hold their shot.”
 The left hand holds an oval shield (clipeus), while the right hand (throwing hand) prepares to whirl the sling.

 The sling is a very ancient weapon, cheap to make, easy to carry, popular with shepherds for fighting wolves and other predators.
 According to legend, the Jewish shepherd David used a sling to kill Goliath.
 “Caches of sling ammunition have been found at the sites of Iron Age hill forts; some 40,000 sling stones were found at Maiden Castle, Dorset.”